sencha/extjs-grid-performance/README.md

 # Source

 ## Client
-The `client` directory includes Sencha's implementation of the Ext JS Classic grid and each of the competitor grids used in the performance test.
+The `client` directory includes Sencha's implementation of the Ext JS grid and each of the competitor grids used in the performance test.

 ## Server
 The `client` directory contains the raw data api used in performance testing backend to retrieve data.